-During pregnancy it is important that you get the appropriate nutrients and energy needed to keep you and your baby healthy.
+During pregnancy it is important that you get the right nutrients and energy needed to keep you and your growing baby healthy.
 Physical activity is also just as important when you’re pregnant as at any other time of life.

-When it comes to your diet, do some planning to ensure that you’re consuming balanced meals.
-Make sure that they contain protein, carbohydrates, fats, vitamins, and minerals.
+When it comes to your diet, plan balanced meals.
+They should contain protein, carbohydrates, fats, vitamins, and minerals.
 This is no time for fad or low-calorie dieting.
-In fact, as a general rule, you need to consume about 300 more calories per day than you did before you became pregnant.
+In fact, as a general rule, you need to consume about 350-450 more calories per day your second and third trimesters than before you became pregnant.
 You need these extra calories and nutrients so your baby can grow normally.

 Physical activity is just as important when you’re pregnant as at any other time of life.
 Discuss a fitness program with your doctor, including fitness videos or online programs.

 If you haven’t been exercising regularly, your doctor may suggest a moderate walking or swimming regimen, prenatal yoga, or Pilates classes.
 Take it slowly during the first few workouts—even five to ten minutes a day is beneficial and a good place to start.
 Drink plenty of water while working out, and avoid activity with jumping or jarring movements.
 If you are already physically active, certainly maintain the level of activity you’re comfortable with, but also listen to your body, and be willing to slow down when you need to.